cferdinandi/adventure/content/adventures/escape-from-atlantis.md

 - For a different angle, the players could decide that the crab people are the rightful owners of the land and aid them in their quest to reclaim their homeland.
 - You can also introduce environmental challenges, like a crack in one of the domes, that poses a looming threat if not addressed.

-## Questions

-- How old is Atlantis?
-- Do the people of the outside world know where it is, or have you just discovered it?
-- What have you heard about Atlantis before now?
-What do you know about it and the people who live there?
-- What do the people of Atlantis value?
-What do they fear?
-- How does Atlantium work?
-What does it do?
-- Where did the crab people come from, and where do they live now?
-- Where did the current Atlanteans come from?
-Why and how did they take over the city?
-- Who's the real villain in this story?
-- Is there a political agreement that can satisfy both parties?